To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 For the nearly two decades of its life, peer-to-peer lending industry has gone very well in the UK (and other developed countries).

-Very few people have lost money overall and every single year being a positive year for lenders.
+Very few people have lost money overall and every single year has been positive for lenders.

 Indeed, lenders only earned less than inflation in one year during that entire time.
 That means only in one year was the interest lenders earned lower than the amount prices rose.